mattrei/aframe-geojson-component/README.md

 Those various masks that are generated depending on the GeoJSON contents get then laid over onto a mesh.

-I have seen this idea and method implemented by the wonderful @thespite and enhanced it for more use cases.
+I have seen this idea and method implemented by the great @thespite and enhanced it for more use cases.